|

 Colonel Les Forst decided to recreate the unit on

-Patrol.
+at the CHP Academy.
+Again, three of the four completed the course.
 If you've ever seen the difficulty of

 police motorcycle training, you can appreciate